 Let’s brainstorm on the structure and wave equations of the composite particles of standard matter-energy.
 There are only two non-composite particles: these are the fundamental electrino and positrino.
 Composite particles have a formula specifying the number of electrinos and positrinos.
 The composite particle with a 1/1 formula (electrinos before the ‘/’, positrinos after) is an electrino-positrino dipole.
 1/1 is also the formula for a tau neutrino.
 1/1 may also be a packed configuration at or near Planck scale.
 I imagine the last several energy layers before Planck scale may have specific packed geometries (with faults of course).
 Besides the formula, a composite particle also has a structure.

-Do composite particles have orbital layers?
+Composite particles have orbital layers or shells?
 Are those orbitals similar to electron orbitals in an atom?
 Clearly, each electrino and positrino has a wave function.
 Yet we might also talk about a composite wave equation of a group or orbital of coordinating particles.
-For example, if an electron neutrino is a 3/3 particle, then we might guess at it’s simplest, it might be three electrino-positrino dipoles each orbiting at radius r in planes at right angles to each other.
+For example, an electron neutrino is a 3/3 particle and we might guess at it’s simplest, it might be three electrino-positrino dipoles each orbiting at radius r in planes at right angles to each other.
 How would they avoid colliding?
 Perhaps the wave function solutions define the timing at each energy level so there are no collisions for stable particles.
 Perhaps unstable particles don’t have a wave function solution, or the solution may lead to decay with a certain probability and breakup into particle-energy groups.

-I am thinking that all composite particles have a neutral shell or concentric layers of shells.
+All composite particles have a neutral shell or concentric layers of neutral shells.
 Furthermore I will intuit that the shell(s) provide some special capabilities depending on the situation.
-One special capability is a Bose–Einstein condensate or superfluid gas of empty shells at low energy, i.e., photons, neutrinos, and axion like particles.
+One special capability is a Bose–Einstein condensate or superfluid gas of empty shells at low energy, i.e., photons, neutrinos, and gravatino particles.
 Another capability of particle shells is encapsulating a payload.